se-edu/learningresources/contents/performance/PerformanceProfiling.md

 <br>

-## 1. Running a performance profiling session
+## 1. Run a performance profiling session

 With your project opened in Visual Studio 2015, run the profiler found in the menu under `Debug -> Performance Profiler`.